State College, Pa.

 Represented The Daily Collegian on the Penn State Student Leaders Roundtable

-Investigated trends among minorities and the Penn State administration, including tuition, budgetary concerns and lawsuits against the university; covered Penn State Board of Trustees and Faculty Senate meetings
+Wrote about student life and the Penn State administration, including tuition, budgetary concerns, and lawsuits against the university; covered Penn State Board of Trustees and Faculty Senate meetings

-Covering the Penn State Scandal & Death of Joe Paterno
+Covering the PSU Scandal & death of Joe Paterno

 Meanwhile, people from across the nation turned to the Collegian for updates.
-The Collegian flew off newspaper stands; even a special edition that came out on a Sunday.
-A student painted an entire gallery of Collegian-inspired works, at right.
+The Collegian flew off newspaper stands, even a special edition that came out on a Sunday.
+A student painted an entire gallery of Collegian-inspired works (above).
 Print was relevant.

-Here are a few of the papers we produced that year.
+Here are a few front pages from that year:

 Monday, Nov.
 7, 2011